Matplotlib / Seaborn Notebook

 plt.show()

-Always pass ax=axes[i] to Seaborn functions when using subplots — otherwise they create a new figure.
+Always pass ax=axes[i] to Seaborn functions when you use subplots.
+If you don't, they create a new figure on their own.

 2×2 Grid